GoogleCloudPlatform/guest-test-infra/concourse/pipelines/README.md

 Used to perform testing of an internal artifact releasing system.
 It principally involves gcloud commands to publish PubSub messages.

-### bare-metal-image-build.yaml

-Creates 'derivative' RHEL 7 & 8 image builds using Daisy for use on bare metal instances.

 ### container-build.jsonnet

 Builds container images using [Kaniko], and publishes them to private & public